TCR Discovery and Characterization

 - Available in CD4+, CD8+, CD4+CD8+, CD4-CD8- formats

 Activity of transgenic TCRs measured using the T Cell Activation Bioassay (TCRαβ-KO, CD4+).
-Panel A. TCRαβ-KO (CD4+) Cells were transfected with a Positive Control TCR Plasmid (or mock transfected) and then co-cultured with MHCII APC Cells (HLA-DR+ cells) and increasing concentrations of the Positive Control Peptide.
-Panel B. TCR-mediated T cell activation was measured using the T Cell Activation Bioassay (endogenous TCR, CD4+) and the T Cell Activation Bioassay (TCRαβ-KO, CD4+).
+A) TCRαβ-KO (CD4+) Cells were transfected with a Positive Control TCR Plasmid (or mock transfected) and then co-cultured with MHCII APC Cells (HLA-DR+ cells) and increasing concentrations of the Positive Control Peptide.
+B) TCR-mediated T cell activation was measured using the T Cell Activation Bioassay (endogenous TCR, CD4+) and the T Cell Activation Bioassay (TCRαβ-KO, CD4+).
 The T Cell Activation Bioassay cells were co-cultured with HLA-DR-positive cells and increasing amounts of cognate peptide.
 The modified T cells are activated once they bind antigens on tumor cells, as indicated by luminescence.
 The data demonstrate that the T Cell Activation Bioassay can be used to screen transgenic TCRs used for T cell immunotherapy.

 T Cell Activation and Cytokine Production

 Cytokine production, especially IFN-γ and IL-2, is a characteristic feature of activated cytotoxic T cells.
 We have developed T cell cytokine immunoassays using the novel Lumit™ Immunoassay platform.
 These assays offer sensitive bioluminescent detection of the release of critical cytokines such as IL-2 and IFN-γ.